lcoronas/CVFBulkWater/README.md

 This repository contains all the data to reproduce FS data in the main text and supplementary materials.

 ###########################
-##### BULK FS MODEL SIMULATION CODE
+##### BULK FS MODEL SOURCE CODE
 ###########################

-source folder contains the code and a sample of input/output files
+SOURCE folder contains the code and a sample of input/output files

 A) gpu_water.cu : source code